 - No priority, special importance given to any process or task

-- Each process is served by Cpu for a fixed time so priority is same for each one
+- Each process is served by CPU for a fixed time so priority is same for each one

 |Process||Arrival Time||Burst Time|

-How to compute these process request:-
+How to compute these process requests:-

-- Repeat all above step form 2-5
+- Repeat all steps above from 2-5

 - Waiting Time: total time the waiting for there complete execution.(turn around time – burst time ).